 What is e-gold?

-e-gold is a real asset-backed monetary/payments system.
-Of course, the value of the asset (gold) can move up or down over time according to supply and demand (like any item), but e-gold is not likely to almost always move downwards in value, as is the normal situation with ordinary (fiat) money.
+e-gold was a real asset-backed monetary/payments system.
+Of course, the value of the asset (gold) could move up or down over time according to supply and demand (like any item), but e-gold was not likely to almost always move downwards in value, as is the normal situation with ordinary (fiat) money.
 The gold spot price was once almost US$850.
 This was in early 1980, as gold oscillated before finding a market price after many years of being in a false, controlled market.

 While gold is a more stable store of value than paper (fiat) currencies, it still remains a market in which governments have a heavy presence.
 It is estimated that the world’s central banks still hold about 30,000 tonnes of gold in their vaults.
 Of recent years, these banks have been dumping some of this gold onto the markets, either regarding gold as a non-performing asset, or attempting to manipulate the market.
 (Remember this activity is not fully co-ordinated, as the gold is spread around in many banks, who are, to some extent, in competition.)
 By one measure it has been estimated that, if the banks fully abandoned gold, gold might return to its price at the beginning of the 19th century - estimated at $68 per oz at today’s prices (Economist, 30 May 2002).